- Students wishing to apply for an undergraduate program should apply through the Universities and Colleges Admissions Service (UCAS).

 - The deadline to receive applications at UCAS is 15th January for the following academic year.
 However, late applications received between 15th January and 30th June are also considered.

-- Some universities also take applications without UCAS.
+- Some universities in London also take applications without UCAS.
 You can apply to few extra universities after UCAS.

 - If the standard entrance requirements are not met, you can begin with a foundation course instead, and then move smoothly into a degree course & studying English language courses alongside it if you need to.

-Duration: Undergraduate studies in UK are 3 or 4 years.
+- Duration: Bachelors Degree is for 3 or 4 years.

 UCAS Application Process